JAPANESE WORDS AND PHRASES

 -heika — Title for queen or king; appended to the name.
 Like “majesty.” (e.g. Ryuujin-heika)

 -hime — A title for a princess, appended to the name.
-Hike is the male form.
+Hiko is the male form.
 Like "royal highness." (e.g. Otohime)

--kun — A friendly or affectionate suffix added to a boy’s given name.
+-kun — A friendly or affectionate suffix added to a boy’s given name, or the name of a work subordinate.

 -sencho — A suffix or title indicating master (of a vessel) or captain.